You are eligible to apply for the MPA Program if you:

 If you do not have a copy of your qualification and transcript we suggest that you contact the institution that issued your award and ask them to provide you with either a copy of your transcript, or other official certified documentation stating your name, the qualification and the date awarded, an overview of the content of the program and the competencies/subjects completed by you.

 You have 90 days from the date of your assessment to apply for a review.
 Your MPA letter will contain information about how to apply for a review.
 You cannot supply any additional information with a review application.
-You can also download the 'Review Request Form' from the "Forms and Policy" tab on the TRA website.

 The relevant Australian Qualification Framework (AQF) qualification for specific occupations can be found here (PDF 202KB) (PDF 196KB).
 TRA compares the content of your training (transcripts, syllabus etc.) to the relevant AQF qualification to ensure your training is directly related to your nominated occupation.